What Is Product Engagement Score (PES) and How to Improve it to Drive More Revenue

 Product Engagement Score

-What is Product Engagement Score?
+What is the Product Engagement Score?

 The Product Engagement Score (PES) is a comprehensive metric that offers a single view of a user’s interactions with your product, designed to simplify the process of measuring engagement.
-PES helps you assess the performance of your product and gain a more understanding of your customer engagement.
+PES helps you assess the performance of your product and gain a better understanding of your customer engagement.
 PES monitors three primary performance indicators to measure engagement, namely: product adoption, stickiness, and growth.

-To accurately measure PES, it is important to track your adoption rate, stickiness and growth in a consistent way – let’s see how to do it below!
+To accurately measure PES, it is important to track your adoption rate, stickiness, and growth in a consistent way – let’s see how to do it below!

 How to Calculate Product Engagement Score